awslabs/Agent-EvalKit/commands/data.md

    ```

 2. Run the script `{SCRIPT}` and parse its JSON output for BRANCH_NAME and PLAN_FILE.
 All file paths must be absolute.
    **IMPORTANT** You must only ever run this script once.
 The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for.
+If any error occurs, stop the process immediately and provide solving instructions for users.

 3. Load the current evaluation plan (`eval/eval-plan.md`) to understand evaluation areas and test data generation requirements.

 4. Follow this execution flow:

     1. Parse user context from user input (if provided)
-    2. Validate that the evaluation plan contains a "Test Data Generation" section; update the evaluation plan if it does not align with the user's input
+    2. Validate that the evaluation plan contains a "Test Data Generation" section; update the evaluation plan if it does not align with the user's input (if provided); add entry to Appendix > User Input Tracker in eval-plan.md:
+       - `/evalkit.data`: [User input from $ARGUMENTS, or "Not found"]
     3. Generate proper test cases covering all scenarios and meeting all requirements
     4. Structure test cases in JSONL format
     5. Save test cases to `eval/test-cases.jsonl`